Bharath-Anr/Zyra-AI-Smart-Mirror/README.md

 1. Open the notebook in Colab
 2. Paste your API keys in the provided cell
 3. Run all cells in order
 4. Start interacting with Zyra 🎙️

+---

+### 🔗 Ngrok Setup (for Web Interface)

+If you want to use the live camera web interface, set your ngrok auth token:

+from pyngrok import ngrok
+ngrok.set_auth_token("your_ngrok_token_here")

 ## 🧪 Usage Modes

 * **Basic Mode:** Get a full outfit recommendation